Client Due Diligence ("CDD") - Anti-Money Laundering and Countering of Financing of Terrorism Act 2009 ("AML/CFT Act")

 We advise all clients that from 1 July 2018 all lawyers become subject to the AML/CFT Act.

-Our terms of engagement have been updated as a consequence of the AML/CFT Act and our new terms of engagement will apply in respect of all new matters we conduct for our clients (link to new terms).
+Our terms of engagement have been updated as a consequence of the AML/CFT Act and our new terms of engagement will apply in respect of all new matters we conduct for our clients Terms of Engagement.

 We appreciate that these requirements may be somewhat frustrating for our clients but they are a Terms of Engagement mandatory requirement placed on lawyers from 1 July under the AML/CFT Act and we must complete the CDD process to comply with that legislation – and we thank you for your patience in advance.